CiviMRF/documentation/README.md

 # CMRF Project

-This project aims at providing an infrastructure for the data exchange between a public facing website with a CiviCRM system.
+CMRF is the CiviCRM Modular Remote-Access Framework.
+The project aims at providing an infrastructure for the data exchange between a public facing website with a CiviCRM system.

 There is a lot of options available to integrate CiviCRM when runnin on the *same* server (e.g. Drupal Webforms integration), but we believe that in many cases CiviCRM shouldn't be run on a publicly accessible webserver - there are some serious concerns about data protection.